Sugandhi13/phulkari_world/README.md

 The whole project follow the technique of building blocks.
 Which are sufficient on their own and enhance the experience when they clubbed together.

-- phulkari_world (Core Project)
-    - settings.py (contains all settings)
-    - urls.py (contains the base and other urls linked to apps)
-    - views.py (handles 404 error)
-- home (App 1)
-    - templates (contains index.html page)
-    - view.py (contains the view that will render in index.html page)
-    - urls.py (contains the urls for home app html pages)
-- products (App 2)
-    - template (contains products, product detail, add product, edit product html pages as well as custom widegt template like clearable file input)
-    - models.py (contains the models like Category and Product)
-    - admin.py (registers the Category and Product models)
-    - forms.py (contains the forms like ProductForm)
-    - view.py (contains the view that will render in different html pages like list all products, individual product detail, add/edit/delete products)
-    - urls.py (contains the urls for products, products detail, add/edit/delete products apps html pages)
-    - widgets.py (contains CustomClearableFileInput template)
-    - products.css (contains individual css file to handle view of product images in 768px and larger screens)
-- bag (App 3)
-    - template (contains bag html page and sub template like bag total, checkout buttons, product image and info, quantity form)
-    - template_tags (contains the bag_tools.py file to calculate the subtotal of item in bag)
-    - contexts.py (contains the defination of bag_contents)
-    - view.py (contains the view that will render in different html pages like view bag, add to bag, adjust bag, remove from bag)
-    - urls.py (contains the urls for view bag, add to bag, adjust bag, remove from bag html pages)
-- checkout (App 4)
-    - template (contains checkout and checkout success html pages as well as text for confirmation email (subject line and email body))
-    - models.py (contains the models like Order and OrderLineItem)
-    - admin.py (registers the OrderAdmin models and display OrderLineItemAdminInline as tabluar inline)
-    - forms.py (contains the OrderForm)
-    - view.py (contains the view that will render in different html pages like cache checkout data, checkout and checkout success)
-    - urls.py (contains the urls for checkout apps html pages like cache checkout data, checkout, checkout success and webhook handler)
-    - signals.py (contains the signals like post_save and post_delete)
-    - webhook_handler.py (contains the class to perform different activity after connecting with Stripe payment app)
-    - webhooks.py (contains the definitaion of webhook to connect with Stripe payment app)
-    - checkout.css (contains the css for Stripe payment app elements, payment form, loading overlay and spinner)
-    - stripe_elements.js (contains the javascript codes for perfoming the stripe payment actions)
-- profile (App 5)
-    - template (contains view profile html page)
-    - models.py (contains the models like UserProfile and definition to create or update user profile)
-    - forms.py (contains the forms UserProfileForm)
-    - view.py (contains the view that will render in different html pages like display user profile and orders history)
-    - urls.py (contains the urls for profile apps html pages like display user profile and orders history)
-    - profile.css (contains the css to handle user profile, country id list and order history view on the page)
-    - countryfield.js (contains the javascript code to receive the country id from country field)
-- about (App 6)
-    - template (contains about us, edit about us, faq, add/edit faq and contact us html pages)
-    - models.py (contains the models like About, Contact and Faq)
-    - admin.py (registers the models like About, Contact and Faq)
-    - forms.py (contains the forms like AboutForm, ContactForm and FaqForm)
-    - view.py (contains the view that will render in different html about us, edit about us, contact, faq, add faq, edit faq, delete faq)
-    - urls.py (contains the urls for about apps html pages like about us, edit about us, contact, faq, add faq, edit faq, delete faq)
-- newsletter (App 7)
-    - template (contains newsletter subscribe html page)
-    - view.py (contains the view that will render in newsletter subscribe html page)
-    - urls.py (contains the urls for newsletter apps html page)
-    - newsletter.css (contains the css to handle mailchimp form css to align with website template)
-- static (media and style library)
-    - css (css stylesheet file)
-    - favicon (favicon icon file)
-- templates (base, 404 error, main-nav bar, mobile top header and authentication template)
-- media (all kind of images for development & readme page)
-- Others:
-    - Amazon Web Services (AWS): AWS like S3 and IAM are used to load website images on cloud to load fast.
-    - Stripe: Stripe payment app is used to enable payment option to make test purchases.
+- **Core Project: phulkari_world**
+    - **settings.py:** Contains all settings.
+    - **urls.py:** Contains the base and other urls linked to apps.
+    - **views.py:** Handles 404 error.
+- **App 1: home**
+    - **templates:** Contains index.html page.
+    - **view.py:** Contains the view that will render in index.html page.
+    - **urls.py:** Contains the urls for home app html pages.
+- **App 2: products**
+    - **template:** Contains products, product detail, add product, edit product html pages as well as custom widegt template like clearable file input.
+    - **models.py:** Contains the models like Category and Product.
+    - **admin.py:** Registers the Category and Product models.
+    - **forms.py:** Contains the forms like ProductForm.
+    - **view.py:** Contains the view that will render in different html pages like list all products, individual product detail, add/edit/delete products.
+    - **urls.py:** Contains the urls for products, products detail, add/edit/delete products apps html pages.
+    - **widgets.py:** Contains CustomClearableFileInput template.
+    - **products.css:** Contains individual css file to handle view of product images in 768px and larger screens.
+- **App 3: bag**
+    - **template:** Contains bag html page and sub template like bag total, checkout buttons, product image and info, quantity form.
+    - **template_tags:** Contains the bag_tools.py file to calculate the subtotal of item in bag.
+    - **contexts.py:** Contains the defination of bag_contents.
+    - **view.py:** Contains the view that will render in different html pages like view bag, add to bag, adjust bag, remove from bag.
+    - **urls.py:** Contains the urls for view bag, add to bag, adjust bag, remove from bag html pages.
+- **App 4: checkout**
+    - **template:** Contains checkout and checkout success html pages as well as text for confirmation email (subject line and email body.
+    - **models.py:** Contains the models like Order and OrderLineItem.
+    - **admin.py:** Registers the OrderAdmin models and display OrderLineItemAdminInline as tabluar inline.
+    - **forms.py:** Contains the OrderForm.
+    - **view.py:** Contains the view that will render in different html pages like cache checkout data, checkout and checkout success.
+    - **urls.py:** Contains the urls for checkout apps html pages like cache checkout data, checkout, checkout success and webhook handler.
+    - **signals.py:** Contains the signals like post_save and post_delete.
+    - **webhook_handler.py:** Contains the class to perform different activity after connecting with Stripe payment app.
+    - **webhooks.py:** Contains the definitaion of webhook to connect with Stripe payment app.
+    - **checkout.css:** Contains the css for Stripe payment app elements, payment form, loading overlay and spinner.
+    - **stripe_elements.js:** Contains the javascript codes for perfoming the stripe payment actions.
+- **App 5: profile**
+    - **template:** Contains view profile html page.
+    - **models.py:** Contains the models like UserProfile and definition to create or update user profile.
+    - **forms.py:** Contains the forms UserProfileForm.
+    - **view.py:** Contains the view that will render in different html pages like display user profile and orders history.
+    - **urls.py:** Contains the urls for profile apps html pages like display user profile and orders history.
+    - **profile.css:** Contains the css to handle user profile, country id list and order history view on the page.
+    - **countryfield.js:** Contains the javascript code to receive the country id from country field.
+- **App 6: about**
+    - **template:** Contains about us, edit about us, faq, add/edit faq and contact us html pages.
+    - **models.py:** Contains the models like About, Contact and Faq.
+    - **admin.py:** Registers the models like About, Contact and Faq.
+    - **forms.py:** Contains the forms like AboutForm, ContactForm and FaqForm.
+    - **view.py:** Contains the view that will render in different html about us, edit about us, contact, faq, add faq, edit faq, delete faq.
+    - **urls.py:** Contains the urls for about apps html pages like about us, edit about us, contact, faq, add faq, edit faq, delete faq.
+- **App 7: newsletter**
+    - **template:** Contains newsletter subscribe html page.
+    - **view.py:** Contains the view that will render in newsletter subscribe html page.
+    - **urls.py:** Contains the urls for newsletter apps html page.
+    - **newsletter.css:** Contains the css to handle mailchimp form css to align with website template.
+- **Others:**
+    - **static:**
+        - **css:** Core css stylesheet file.
+        - **favicon:** Favicon icon file.
+    - **templates:** Base, 404 error, main-nav bar, mobile top header and authentication template.
+    - **media:** All kind of images for development & readme page.
+    - **External location:**
+        - **Amazon Web Services (AWS):** AWS like S3 and IAM are used to load website images on cloud to load fast.
+        - **Stripe:** Stripe payment app is used to enable payment option to make test purchases.

 ## Database Schema